CGurity/SDA/en/_activities/0204-Clean-desk-policy.md

 Estimated time: 15 min

 ### Justification
-In any kind of organization, it's natural to arrange large amounts of highly sensitive information in the paper.
-On the other hand, when we talk about digital workspaces, the devices used to store and manipulate data, becomes an object of interest to those who might want somewhat compromise the organization.
-The idea behind this policy is to establish a set of strategies to ensure both the physical information and the integrity of the equipment.
-This policy is one of the most linked to daily basis tasks since it considers activities that must be carried out during the entire working day.
+In any kind of organization, it's common to handle large amounts of highly sensitive information in paper form.
+At the same time, devices used to store and manipulate data become physical objects of interest to those who might want to compromise the organization.
+The idea behind this policy is to establish a set of strategies to protect both physical information and the integrity of devices.
+This policy is one of the most closely tied to day-to-day tasks since it considers activities that must be carried out throughout the entire working day.

 ### Input data
 * [Template 3: Clean desk policy](https://sdamanual.org/es/plantillas/p3) available in the physical or digital form to be filled out during the course of the activity.

 ### Policies to be developed
-The initial intention is, the **Clean desk policy**  is explicitly found in most reference frames used in various organizations.
+The **Clean desk policy** is explicitly included in most reference frameworks used by various organizations.

 ### Guiding questions
 1. What is the scope of this policy?
 2. What measures should be taken in the organization´s workspaces?
 3. How should physical information be handled in workspaces?
-4. How should physical information be available once is dismissed?
+4. How should physical information be disposed of once it is discarded?

 ### Scope of the policy